adityawadkr/adityawadkr.github.io/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/indian-tourism-exploration.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd indian-tourism-exploration`
+2. Navigate to the project directory
 3. Open the `index.html` file in a web browser.

 ## Technologies Used